American museum of natural history

 In popular culture

 • In the fourth volume of Mirage’s Teenage Mutant Ninja Turtles, Michelangelo acts as a tour guide for visiting aliens.
-His first assignment is the Saurian Regenta Seri and her Styracodon bodyguards who wish to see the Museum, specifically the dinosaur exhibit.
+His initial task is to accompany Saurian Regenta Seri and her Styracodon bodyguards, who desire to visit the Museum, specifically the dinosaur exhibit.

-• Several scenes in the 2004 movie The Day After Tomorrow were set in the Museum’s halls.
+• The 2004 movie The Day After Tomorrow features several scenes set in the Museum’s halls.

 • The AMNH appears as a Resistance-controlled building in the Sierra game Manhunter: New York.